kirstenbarrett/FRP/README.md

 ## FTP Download of HDFs

+To programatically download HDFs via FTP use the `hdf_ftp.py` program.

+You can order specific HDFs by filling out the form which is located at the following URL <https://ladsweb.nascom.nasa.gov/data/search.html>.

+The order number which is obtained from the form is required as a program argument.
+You can check all current orders in your browser by using the following URL <ftp://ladsweb.nascom.nasa.gov/orders/>.

-To programatically download HDFs via FTP use `hdf_ftp.py` program.
-For usage instructions use option `-h` on the command line.
+For program usage instructions use option `-h` on the command line.

-### Running on OSX
+### Running FRP on OSX

 Install **command line tools** `xcode-select –install`